Nick Cannon: Hosting

 In 2005, Cannon created, produced, and hosted the MTV improv comedy series Wild 'n Out.
 That same year he hosted the so-called slime stunt on Nickelodeon's 2005 Kids' Choice Awards in which a human cannonball was shot into slime.
 In addition, he was the DJ on Ellen DeGeneres's Bigger, Longer, And Wider show.
 On December 11, 2009, Cannon hosted the Nickelodeon HALO Awards along with Justin Timberlake, Hayden Panettiere, LeBron James, Kelly Rowland and Alicia Keys.

-In 2010, Cannon created and co-hosted the short-lived TeenNick original series The Nightlife.
+In 2010, Cannon created and co-hosted the TeenNick original series The Nightlife.

 On July 4, 2011, Cannon hosted the Nathan's Hot Dog Eating Contest, an annual American competitive eating competition.

 On November 12, 2012, MTV2 announced the revival of Wild 'N Out.
 The revived show was produced by Cannon's NCredible Entertainment, the series premiered in 2013 with a few returning faces joined by a roster of fresh talents.
 When asked about the show coming back, Cannon said, "With our show's original cast, everyone from Kevin Hart to Katt Williams, Affion Crockett and Taran Killam becoming household names, I am looking forward to working with MTV2 as we work to introduce the biggest comedic stars of tomorrow with the return of Wild 'N Out."
-Rapper Big Boi of Outkast has confirmed in a tweet on Twitter he was shooting an episode on January 29, 2013, in NYC and for people to join in the audience.

 Season 5 of the show premiered on July 9, 2013, to the highest ratings in MTV2 history.
 It was renewed for season 6 and 7, which aired in two blocks.